 And in fact, DAP will credit affiliates for not just offline payments, but for any payments that you accepted outside of the payment options listed on your web site.

 So, for example, you’re using Paypal and Authorize.net buttons on your site.
-And someone wants to send you a check (cheque) in the mail, or they want to send you money via Western Union, or wire transfer, or any other offline methods.
+And someone wants to send you a check (cheque) in the mail, or they want to send you money via Western Union, or wire transfer, or they call you and you accept their credit card information by phone, or any other such offline methods.

 In this case, DAP can still give credit to the right affiliate for the sale.
 Here’s how…